mgracer7795/dsc-phase-2-project-v3/dsc-phase-2-project-v3/READMEP2.md

 For the movie directors, the bar graph is designed with a column created to calculate the average of the averagerating column.
 This created column is the y-axis for the director bar graph because it provides an average of the averagerating for all movies that specific director is credited for.

+We wanted to examine the most successful studios to better understand characteristics of success in order to make recommendations to our client.
+To do this, we used the secondary dataset of movies and box office data and calculated a new column called 'percent_profit.'
+From some external research, we learned that on average, movie studios keep around 50% of box office revenue, while the distributors (theaters) keep the remaining 50%.
+We also learned that movies incur additional print, advertising, and marketing costs when promoting a new release that are not accounted for in the production budget.
+For some films, these additional costs can make up to half of the films production budget.

+Therefore, we filtered the secondary box office table to only include films that achieved more than 50% percent profit, and focused on films that achieved more than 75% percent profit to account for any additional marketing and advertising expenses.
+When we examined the distribution of studios that achieved better than 75% profits, we noticed 7 studios (and generally that smaller production companies, like IFC, A24, and Blumhouse Tilt) optimized best for percent profit while keeping production costs relatively low.

+We then examined the most common genres that these 7 studios produced films in and noticed that Drama, Comedy, and Horror comprised significant proportions of their most profitable films.
+We also examined the spread of runtime, and noticed that the median runtime was somewhere between 90 and 105 minutes.
+Furthermore, when examining the distribtuon of profitability for films that were more than 50% profitable, we noticed that June, July and October saw the best performance in terms of percent profitability.

 ## Recommendations

 Based on the results from the filtered data, created column for average of the average rating, and the bar graphs for best movies and best directors, we have found some ideal recommendations: